Chess libraries: Private

 Grandmaster Lothar Schmid of Bamberg, Germany reportedly owned the world's largest private collection of chess books and memorabilia.
 In 1992, Hooper and Whyld stated that Schmid's chess library "is the largest and finest in private hands, with more than 15,000 items".
 In 2008, Susan Polgar stated that Schmid "has over 20,000 chess books".
-Dirk Jan ten Geuzendam states that Schmid "boasts to have amassed 50,000 chess books.
+Dirk Jan ten Geuzendam states that Schmid "boasts to have amassed 50,000 chess books".

 David DeLucia's chess library contains 7,000 to 8,000 chess books, a similar number of autographs (letters, score sheets, manuscripts), and about 1,000 items of "ephemera".
 DeLucia's library contains such items as "a 15th-century Lucena manuscript, score-sheets ranging from Fischer's Game of the Century against Donald Byrne to all the games of the 1927 New York tournament, eight letters by Morphy, over a hundred Lasker manuscripts, Capablanca's gold pocket watch, [and] the contract of the 1886 Steinitz-Zukertort world championship match".
 Ten Geutzendam opines that DeLucia's collection "is arguably the finest chess collection in the world".

-Former World Champion Anatoly Karpov has a large chess stamp collection.
+Former World Champion Anatoly Karpov has a large chess library, as well as a stamp collection.

 The Musée Suisse du Jeu in Switzerland has a room devoted to chess, according to number 152 of EG, which reports their purchase of Ken Whyld's library in 2004.
 As of January 2010, the British Chess Variants Society was planning to transfer five boxes of archival material related to David Pritchard's research for the Encyclopedia of Chess Variants to that collection.